relandboyle/RelandBoyle/README.md

 #### Open-Source Contributions and Original Projects
 - [**KR8S**](https://github.com/open-source-labs/kr8s): *Dev Tool* - An Electron developer tool to monitor and visualize Kubernetes cluster metrics in a user-friendly GUI.
 - [**Skills Grid**](https://github.com/RBoyle-Software/interview-skills-grid): *Game* - A game board for tracking the topics we need to focus on during the job search.
 Test your skills and turn all the blocks green!
 - [**Application Target List**](https://github.com/relandboyle/application-list-generator): *Life Hack* - A software engineer may apply to literally hundreds of companies in the course of a job search.
-Remove the cognitive load of decising where to apply next.
+Eliminate the cognitive load of deciding where to apply next.
 - [**ZD Agent Helper**](https://github.com/relandboyle/ZD-Agent-Helper): *Chrome Extension* - Remind Zendesk Agents to validate realtionships between customers and organizations.
 Augment the UI to create an un-missable signal when no organization is associated with the requester.

 ## Stack